istiakbinmahmod/Moodle-Website/README.md

 ## Project Features

-- **Adming side**
+- **Admin side**
-    - Admin can create users (teachers and students)
+    - An Admin can create users (teachers and students)
-    - Admin can create course, create session
+    - An Admin can create course, create session
-    - Admin can assign participants(students and teachers) to course
+    - An Admin can assign participants(students and teachers) to course
-    - Admin can delete course or participants
+    - An Admin can delete course or participants

 - **Student side**
     - A student can see the course materials and course assignments for all courses